gg-net/dwoss/src/main/markdown/overview.md

 There are three modes of dependence between modules.
 1. _Optional_: A module "A" depends optionally on module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) but does not need an implementation at runtime. (e.g. user can print or mail a document. mailing is only available if an implemation of the public mail api is supplied at runtime.
 If not, the module would disable the mail button.
 TODO: Linkt to an example) It is encouraged to write an comment <!-- depends optional --> in the pom.xml.

 2. _Required_: A module "A" requires a module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) and will fail at runtime if no implementation is available.
 (TODO: How to test this via unittesting)

 3. _Bound_ (do not use anymore): A module "A" binds a module "B" if it violates the rules of component dependencies such as "A" depends and uses classes defined in "B".ee.
 This is forbided in future implementations and is only discribed as there are still such dependencies in place.
+    Also all the mandator implementations violate this restriction.

 ### The Core Components.

 The Core Components have special rules.
 1. common - contains constants and interfaces
     - may be requiered by apis
 2. system - contains interceptors, beans and libraries, very thin